TALP-UPC/saga/README.md

 SAGA
 =========

-Para leer la documentación en español consulte el fichero [README.es.md].
+Para leer la documentaciÃ³n en espaÃ±ol consulte el fichero [README.es.md].

 SAGA is an automatic tool for grapheme-to-allophone trasncription in Spanish, considering its multiple dialectal variants.
 It is distributed under the GNU